- Assistant Director School of Music

 - Email: firstname.lastname@example.org

-Karen Fannin is Assistant Professor and Director of Bands at the University of Nebraska at Omaha where she conducts the Symphonic Wind Ensemble, teaches undergraduate and graduate conducting, instructs courses in music education, and provides leadership for all aspects of the UNO band program.
+Karen Fannin is Associate Professor, Director of Bands, and Assistant Director of the School of Music at the University of Nebraska at Omaha where she conducts the Symphonic Wind Ensemble, teaches undergraduate and graduate conducting, instructs courses in music education, and provides leadership for all aspects of the UNO band program.

 Previously, Dr. Fannin served as Director of Bands and Department Chair at Hendrix College.
 While in Arkansas, Dr. Fannin also held the position of Music Director and Conductor of the Little Rock Wind Symphony.
 A native of Iowa, Dr. Fannin began her teaching career in the Lynnville-Sully Schools as Director of Bands and subsequently served as Director of Bands at Lockport Township High School in suburban Chicago.

-Dr. Fannin earned a Doctor of Musical Arts in Conducting from the University of Colorado; a Master of Music in Conducting from Northwestern University; and a Bachelor of Music in Music Education from the University of Northern Iowa, where she was recently honored with a Distinguished Alumnus Award.
+Dr. Fannin earned a Doctor of Musical Arts in Conducting from the University of Colorado where she studied with Allan McMurray; a Master of Music in Conducting from Northwestern University as a student of Mallory Thompson; and a Bachelor of Music in Music Education from the University of Northern Iowa, where she was recently honored with a Distinguished Alumnus Award.

 Our Campus.
 Otherwise Known as Omaha.